 This recipe also gets a pop of flavour from garlic-infused oil rather than using garlic cloves.
 Don't panic!
 FODMAPs are not fat-soluble.
 That means they won't escape if you cook them in fats like oil or butter.
 You can read more about how FODMAPs break down here.

 When you're picking a garlic-infused oil, check the ingredients for garlic, garlic extract, etc. as these aren't low FODMAP.
 You should also check for pieces of garlic or sediment at the bottom of the bottle.
 If you can't find a local store bought low FODMAP garlic-infused oil, this garlic-infused oil has been certified by Monash University.
 The nice thing about using an oil over garlic cloves is you get to skip over the mortar and pestle part, which saves some time!

 We'll also be using lime juice.
 According to the Monash app, lime juice is low FODMAP in servings of 1 cup per sitting.
 Servings of 1 and 1/5 cups are high in fructans, so measure carefully.
 Our recipe uses 2 tbsp total, which is well within the recommended range.

 Monash says fish sauce is low FODMAP in servings of 1 tbsp per sitting.
 Servings of 1/2 a cup or more are high in galactooligosaccharides (GOS) and the polyol mannitol.

 This recipe uses 2 tbsp of fish sauce total.
 This is well within the recommended range.

 Want to make this low FODMAP red curry paste?
+It would taste so good on top of your very own Thai food stir fries!
 Don't forget to PIN THIS RECIPE for later!

 Have a curry craving that just won't quit?
 Try this easy low FODMAP red curry paste!